 By Melanie Kelly

-Melanie Kelly is a Jewish educator.
+Melanie Kelly is a Jewish educator working for the UJIA in their Living Bridge Department.
 She and her family are members of Kol Nefesh Masorti Synagogue.